 Have you been denied Social Security Disability benefits?
-Nearly 70 percent of first-time Social Security Disability applicants are denied.
+More than 70 percent of first-time Social Security Disability applicants are denied.

 The process of applying for benefits and appealing denied claims is complicated but having the help of an experienced Social Security disability attorney serving North Carolina can increase your chances of approval.

 At Riddle & Brantley, our NC disability attorneys and staff understand the frustration a denied benefits claim can create, and we are ready to help however we can.

 Our dedicated team is led by attorney and Board-Certified Specialist Scott Scurfield and is here to answer any questions you may have regarding Social Security disability.
 As a Board-Certified Specialist, Scott has met specific requirements for certification outlined by the NC State Bar, and demonstrated advanced experience and expertise handling these cases.